-NYS Lawmakers weigh suspending gas tax
+NYS lawmakers weigh suspending gas tax

 ALBANY, N.Y.
-(NEWS10)– With the average price of gas now $4.45 per gallon in New York State, many lawmakers on both sides of the isle and in both houses continue to push for the state’s gas tax to be suspended.
+(NEWS10) — With the average price of gas now $4.45 per gallon in New York State, many lawmakers on both sides of the aisle and in both houses continue to push for the state’s gas tax to be suspended.
 This year, the New York State Senate included it in their one-house budget.

 “It’s important,” said Senate Majority Leader, Andrea-Stewart Cousins.”
 Obviously we talk about the kitchen table issues.
 Clearly what is happening at the gas pumps and stuff is something that everyone is reeling from.
 So we wanted to begin the discussion about how we can relieve people from what is going on at these pumps and so I would like to see some version in our final budget to acknowledge at least the pain people are feeling at the pump.”